Frequently asked

 It's complicated and we'll be honest.
 Compounded medications are not individually FDA-approved, but they are prepared by licensed compounding pharmacies under pharmacist supervision and state pharmacy board oversight.
 The active ingredients themselves (estradiol, progesterone) are FDA-approved drugs that have been used in millions of women for decades.

-If you'd prefer a commercially manufactured, FDA-approved product (such as a brand-name patch), your physician can prescribe one — though we may not be able to fulfill it through Strive and you may need to use a retail pharmacy.
+If you'd prefer a commercially manufactured, FDA-approved product (such as a brand-name patch), your physician can prescribe one, though we may not be able to fulfill it through our compounding pharmacy and you may need to use a retail pharmacy.

 One charge every 90 days, on the day your next shipment goes out.
 Free shipping is included.
 There is no separate fee for messaging, dose adjustments, or refills within your subscription.